emreyilmaz00/emreyilmaz00.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-   Deep Learning as a direction for MDAO and High Level Motivations of Deep Learning
+   Deep Learning as a direction for MDO and High Level Motivations
 </div>

 **A Convolutional Neural Network Approach for Training Predictors for Airfoil Performance**

- - Medium-fidelity predictors are trained for airfoil performance prediction using deep convolutional neural networks.
+ - Medium-fidelity predictors are trained for predicting airfoil performance using deep convolutional neural networks.
 The framework is implemented in Tensorflow.
  - Presented in <a href="https://arc.aiaa.org/doi/10.2514/6.2017-3660">AIAA Aviation'17</a>.

 <div class="row">